gameraccoon/one-time-share/README.md

 Refer to [build.yaml](https://github.com/gameraccoon/one-time-share/blob/main/.github/workflows/build.yml) for insights on how to build the project.

-### Things to think about when setting up your own server
+### Things to consider when setting up your own server
 - Make sure your server runs under HTTPS and is not accessible via HTTP
   - Using HTTP is as good as broadcasting your private data to everyone in your network
 - Whether you plan to deploy this web service or develop your own for your business, this service can be an easy point of entry for hackers to access other systems.
 You should ensure that no important information (such as access tokens or permanent passwords) is shared and the service is secured no less than other sensitive parts of your network.